 - Make sure you know what you are getting into

-- Go to the best tattoo artist/parlor only
+- Go to the best tattoo artist/parlour only

 Important tips for Tattoo care

-- Leave bandage on for at least two hours or overnight
+- Leave the bandage on for at least two hours or overnight

 - Use a water-based ointment or lotion until all the scabs flake off